pearswick/telegrab/README.md

    - Immediately removes the number from your contacts
    - Shows you what it found in a neat table

 This is similar to what happens when you add a new contact in Telegram - you can see their profile info if they have an account.
-The tool just does this automatically and shows you the results.
+Telegrab just does this automatically and shows you the results.

 > ⚠️ **Consider using a burner number for stronger opsec**